-This is the BEST baked beans recipe, made from scratch using dry beans but with NO SOAKING required!
-The Instant Pot transforms this into a flavorful side dish, made even more delicious with bacon.
-The beans cook perfectly every time.
+This Baked Beans in Instant Pot recipe is made from scratch using dry beans but with NO SOAKING required!
+The Instant Pot transforms plain beans into a flavorful side dish, made even more delicious with bacon.
 Perfect party food or side for any meal or gathering!

 When cooking time is done, let the pressure naturally release for 5 minutes, then do a quick release.
 Remove the cover and drain the beans.

 Set the Instant Pot to saute and add bacon that has been cut into pieces.
 Stir until the bacon is cooked through and drain the grease from the pot (keep browned bits in the pot).

 Add yellow onion, garlic powder, salt and pepper to the pot add cook for 3 minutes or until soft and fragrant.
 Add beef broth or water, brown sugar, tomato paste, mustard, Worcestershire sauce and the beans to the pot.

 Place the cover on the pot and set the timer to 5 minutes on high pressure (use the pressure cook setting).
 It will take the Instant Pot around 5 minutes to build up pressure before it begins cooking.

 When cooking is done, do an immediate quick release to release remaining pressure.
 Remove the cover and serve immediately.

 - This recipe has a ton of flavor, but if you want to play around with extra flavor consider one or more of the following: Add a couple tablespoons of maple syrup or bbq sauce.
 Add a drop or two of liquid smoke for a delicious smoky flavor!
 Replace all or some of the bacon with ground pork.
 Use additional salt and pepper or even a seasoned salt.

 - This recipe will serve 10 people who consume approximately 1/2 cup of beans.